Skip to main content

 Pre-installed Policies

 When you add the Istio System, several policies are automatically installed.
-In the Styra DAS, click app, egress or ingress folders from your Istio to see the policies.
+In the Styra DAS UI, click app, egress, or ingress folders from your Istio to see the policies.

-• app: Custom policy that you can use if your application needs additional policy decisions from OPA.
+• app: A custom policy that you can use if your application needs additional policy decisions from OPA.

 • egress: Policy that either allows or denies outgoing traffic.